kigster/simple-feed/README.md

 ---

 **February 20th, 2017**: Please read the blog post [Feeding Frenzy with SimpleFeed](http://kig.re/2017/02/19/feeding-frenzy-with-simple-feed-activity-feed-ruby-gem.html) launching this library.
+Please leave comments or questions in the discussion thread at the bottom of that post.
+Thanks!

 ---